darienthedev/whats-there-to-eat/README.md

 ## 📝 Note

-Speical thanks to my wife, my biggest supporter, and who inspired me to create this project.
+Speical thanks to my wife, my biggest supporter, and whom I created this for.
 Built in May 2025.